East Kent Light Railway: EKLR at Port Richborough

 After the war, the SECR took over as temporary managers in 1919, until the port was sold to Pearson & Dorman Long (as the founding company had become) in 1925.
 It was in this period that the EKLR arrived, but the date is not known.
 Maps of 1918 do not show it.
 The War Office signed an agreement with the EKLR allowing junctions in June 1920, and an Army map in the Guildhall, Sandwich (discovered 1995) shows the EKLR in place.
 Hence it arrived between 1920 and 1922.

 However, Lawson-Finch's book gives documentary evidence showing construction on the line and bridges continuing until the first official goods traffic to Richborough Port in 1929.
 It may be that the EKLR laid its sidings at Richborough Port in isolation before anything could cross the bridge, in order to establish its presence.
 The mystery remains as to when the first actual train ran to Richborough Port.

 After crossing its river bridge, the EKLR followed roughly the course of the Sandwich Bypass.
 Here were the goods sidings, with a track either side of the line.
-Just before the roundabout on the old Thanet road it picked up the course of the former Pierson's railway and turned east to its passenger station.
-Then it crossed, in immediate succession, the western line to the camps, the road, the eastern line and a siding before a junction with the port's wharfside line at Pierson's Wharf.
+Just before the roundabout on the old Thanet road it picked up the course of the former Pearson's railway and turned east to its passenger station.
+Then it crossed, in immediate succession, the western line to the camps, the road, the eastern line and a siding before a junction with the port's wharfside line at Pearson's Wharf.
 A spur ran north before the station for about 20yds to a junction with the port lines.
 This was the access route to New Quay, as well as to the SECR at Weatherlees (although there is no evidence that the EKLR ever exchanged traffic over this connection).

 Some modern maps show the junction spur extending as far as the Red Lion crossing.
 This is probably erroneous, but needs to be researched.
 The error may arise from the War Office having built the final stretch of line to New Quay that was authorised for the EKLR in 1911.

-Pierson & Dorman Long wanted to build a steelworks at Richborough Port, with new towns to house the workers at Woodnesborough and Ash and using coal from its colliery at Betteshanger.
+Pearson & Dorman Long wanted to build a steelworks at Richborough Port, with new towns to house the workers at Woodnesborough and Ash and using coal from its colliery at Betteshanger.
 It regarded the EKLR as a nuisance, and never encouraged it.
 However, the EKLR did ship coal for export from Snowdown from 1929 to the mid thirties, and pit props in the other direction.
 All plans were abandoned at the Depression.
 A main line link for coal traffic was actually authorised for Dover Eastern Harbour via a tunnel under the castle in 1933, just about the time when it was finally realized that the Kent coalfield was a commercial failure.